Admissible pairs and $p$-adic Hodge structures I: Transcendence of the de Rham lattice: Admissible pairs

-The following is essentially the crystalline comparison as reinterpreted by Fargues-Fontaine in this special case (see \cref{remark.cryst-comparison} below). \begin{theorem} The functor $\omega_{\mf{G}_K}$ is fully faithful and its essential image is stable under sub-objects. \end{theorem} \begin{proof} Let $(W,\mc{L}) \in \AdmPair^\goodred(K)$.
+The following is essentially the crystalline comparison as reinterpreted by Fargues and Fontaine in this special case (see \cref{remark.cryst-comparison} below). \begin{theorem} The functor $\omega_{\mf{G}_K}$ is fully faithful; its essential image is stable under sub-objects and is contained in the subcategory of crystalline representations of $\mf{G}_K$. \end{theorem} \begin{proof} Let $(W,\mc{L}) \in \AdmPair^\goodred(K)$.
 Let $V=\omega_\et(W,\mc{L})$ and let $\rho$ be the Galois representation on $V$.
 We first explain how to reconstruct $(W,\mc{L})$ from $(V,\rho)$.